-The way this got started was when I was a kid, I told myself, if I ever became an adult and had the means, I’d be generous on Halloween.
+The way this tradition got started was when I was a kid, I told myself, if I ever became an adult and had the means, I’d be mega generous on Halloween.
 I would not be like the lame chumps in our neighborhood who gave out pennies, popcorn balls, or candy corn.

 But guess what?
 They gave out Mounds!

 Then a neighbor, who caught wind of what we were doing, purposefully raised the stakes in candy giving.
 This guy started giving out the more massive, King-Sized candy bars.
 Hershey’s too.

 Really, that happened too.